Extended Range Guitar

 ability to play directly from Renaissance lute tablature (with 3=F# tuning)

-more faithful transcriptions of Baroque lute music, Bach's music and better arrangements of the music of other instruments
+more faithful transcriptions of Bach's music and better arrangements of the music of other instruments

 somewhat easier left hand fingering (as more bass notes are available as open strings).